2 Down the Wrong Path: Weight Stigma and Discrimination

 Several pathways connect weight stigma, either pervasively experienced or internalized, to poorer health.

 Mental Health: Being under constant chronic social stress will reduce mental health.
 People experiencing weight stigma are more likely to experience mood and anxiety disorders and are at a higher risk for depression.
-Individuals with obesity who internatlized weight stigma are at risk for disorderered eating such as binge eating.
+Individuals with obesity who internalized weight stigma are at risk for disordered eating such as binge eating.
 There is also evidence that people experiencing weight stigma have a higher risk for continued weight increase.

-Metabolic Health: Chronic stress leads to increased cortisol levels and systemic inflammation.
+Metabolic Health: Chronic stress leads by itself to increased cortisol levels and systemic inflammation.
 Those stress-related metabolic changes by themselves increase the risk for cardiovascular disease for example.
-The hormone cortisol also increases appetite and increases blood glucose levels.
+The hormone cortisol also increases appetite and blood glucose levels.
 Studies showed that participants manipulated to experience weight stigma increase eating and have a decreased self-regulation of food intake.
 While the weight stigma research is still evolving there is evidence that the experience of weight stigma aggravates poor metabolic health.

 In conclusion, experiencing weight stigma is connected to poor mental health and surprisingly to lower metabolic health independent of the adipose tissue size.
 Experiencing weight stigma in health care settings is connected to avoiding preventative care and medical treatment reducing health even further.